arnhemcr/financial/README.md

 ## Package transaction

-This package represents financial transactions as Transaction structures.
+This package represents a financial transaction as an instance of type Transaction.
-A transaction is the transfer of an amount of currency from one account (this account) to another (other account) with a memo on a date.
+A transaction is the transfer of an amount of currency from one account (this account) to another (other account).
+The transfer happens on a date and has a description or memo.

 This package offers:

   - parsing a transaction from a CSV record
   - stringing a transaction to either a Ledger journal entry or this module's CSV record

-The parser is configured by a CSVRecordFormat structure.
+The parser is configured by an instance of type CSVRecordFormat.

 For more information, run `go doc -all` in the transaction directory.